MichaelCurrin/workflow-builder/README.md

 It just a one-page site that is not intended to be run locally, so there are no Jekyll configs.

-To deploy your copy of this site, enable _GitHub Pages_ under _Setting_ of your repo.
+To deploy your copy of this site, enable _GitHub Pages_ under _Settings_ of your repo.

 ## License